BellWoodpp/Whiso/README.md

 ## Use

-- The WHOIS panel shows automatically on page load.
 - Click the extension’s toolbar icon to show/hide the panel for the **current page** (pin it from the puzzle menu if you don’t see it).
 - In the panel, click `SITE/ALL` to change scope.
 - Click `EN/中文` to switch the panel language.